-- Modules: Everything you need for this course is separated into modules in the Modules section of the Canvas Learning Management System. - Homework Assignments: For each chapter you will be given a corresponding homework assignment.
-It is important to follow ALL directions given on homework assignments or points will be deducted. - Discussions: You will be required to answer several discussions questions this semester.
+• Modules: Everything you need for this course is separated into modules in the Modules section of the Canvas Learning Management System.

+- Homework Assignments: For each chapter you will be given a corresponding homework assignment.
+It is important to follow ALL directions given on homework assignments or points will be deducted. - Discussions: You will be required to answer several discussion questions this semester.
 Some will require you to read case studies while others may require you to watch a short video.
 You are expected to follow ALL directions given and answer all questions thoroughly or points will be deducted.
 If the discussion assignment requires that you respond to another student you are expected to remain respectful and courteous to your classmates even if you disagree with their opinion. - Research Paper: This course will require you to write a research paper.
 This assignment is a requirement for this course and must be submitted according to your instructions or you will receive an automatic "F" in this class.
 On your home page you will find an entire Module dedicated to information regarding this assignment.
-Please look there for all pertinent information. - Proctored Exams: You will be given four (4) major exams (2 proctored and 2 take at home exams) and a comprehensive final examination (also by proctor) this semester.
+Please look there for all pertinent information. - Proctored Exams: You will be given four (4) proctored major exams and a comprehensive final examination (also by proctor) this semester.
 These tests have been designed so that you can demonstrate that you have followed along in the course and learned the material.
 All of the proctored exams must be taken in a Panola College testing center during the designated testing dates.
-Makeup exams will not be given without proper documentation for valid excuses covered in the HIT Student Handbook and missed exams will receive a grade of ZERO.
+Makeup exams will not be given without a physician's excuse and missed exams will receive a grade of ZERO.
 If you are aware of a scheduling issue, you can ALWAYS take your exam early if need be, but you can NEVER take an exam late.
 You will just need to make me aware of the issue and I will make arrangements for you to take your test early either with myself, or by proctor at one of the testing centers.
 I strongly recommend that you do not miss your scheduled exams.
 The makeup exam you receive will not be the same exam taken by the other students.
 Information on the Panola College testing centers can be found here TESTING CENTER INFO.